goleastro/go-de-zoomcamp-project-2024/README.md

 # Instructions

+Prerequisites
-We are going to assume that a GitHub CodeSpace will be used to run this project.
+- We are going to assume that a GitHub CodeSpace will be used to run this project.
-We also require a Google Cloud Platform project and a credentials file that is able to create buckets, and create and modify BigQuery datasets.
+- GCP project
+- GCP credentials file capable of modifyng GCS buckets
+- GCP credentials file capable of modyfing BigQuery datasets

 1. Install Terraform https://developer.hashicorp.com/terraform/install
 2. Install Jupyter *pip install jupyter* (optional - not required to run the project)